VillagerUnknown/VillagerUnknown/README.md

 - My mods can be included in modpacks.
 - I am in the process of changing the licensing of my mods to the MIT license.
 - I create mods for the Fabric launcher.
 It's unlikely that I will personally port any of my mods to other launchers.
+- I enjoy hearing about your ideas and seeing how you use my mods!

 ## Support